How To Bet On Horse Racing: A Beginner’s Betting Guide

 - What is a “dead heat” in horse racing?

-- What is a “wheel” bet in horse racing?
+- Explain please the “wheel” bet in horse racing

 - What is “black type” in horse racing?